cliffeby/DuckpinV001/README.md

 ### _Future Considerations_
 Deploying this to eight lanes will challenge my current knowledge of dev-ops.
 Since the camera will have a slightly different location on each lane, the crop ranges for the pins, ball, arm and setter will vary in each lane.
 Since I want one code base, I plan to pass an argument at startup to specify the lane.
 I also want updates to be automated and not require me to push software changes to each lane.
 Can and should I schedule weekly operating systems updates?

 What level of hardware maintenance will be required?
 The number of IoT devices is increasing very rapidly.
 I expect that in the very near future, we will be surrounded by hundreds at all times during the day and night.
 But, I doubt that any will be Duckpin capable and will need extensive customization.
 There may be interest among a younger student or developer, but hardware and software maintenance is a big consideration if expanded beyond the prototype.
+UPDATE - After two plus years of operation and the caputure of more than 10,000 rolls, reliability has been remarkably good.
+I had two jumper wire female-to-male connections fail, likely due to use of low-quality jumpers.
+LED bubls have also failed gradually (The five LED panels on each bulb fail gradually reducing the emitted light.)
+Long-lasting LEDs, seems to be a myth.

 ### _Resources_